Continuation of “Religious Journalism” training programme

 Cluster of Excellence and School of Journalism qualify media professionals to deal with religious issues – “There is a growing need among journalists for knowledge regarding proliferation of religious conflicts” – Positive evaluation among participants leads to continuation of training programme

-“Religious Journalism”, the only such training programme in the country, will start in the summer for the second time.
-Run by the Cluster of Excellence “Religion and Politics” at the University of Münster and the ifp Catholic School of Journalism, the part-time programme will qualify media professionals to report on religions in plural societies in a nuanced and critical manner.
+Run by the Cluster of Excellence “Religion and Politics” at the University of Münster and the ifp Catholic School of Journalism, “Religious Journalism”, the only such training programme in the country, will start for the second time.
+The part-time programme will qualify media professionals to report on religions in plural societies in a nuanced and critical manner.
 The lectures are given by professors from the Cluster of Excellence, members of religious and non-religious communities, and journalists who specialize in religious matters.
 Participants will also visit sites of religious relevance.
-The deadline for applications is 31 March.
-The programme, which is unique in the German-speaking world, will be held in six modules in Berlin, Frankfurt am Main, Cologne, Munich, Münster and Vienna, beginning in Münster in June and ending in autumn 2024, with the additional opportunity to travel to Israel.
+The programme, which is unique in the German-speaking world, will be held in six modules in Berlin, Frankfurt am Main, Cologne, Munich, Münster and Vienna.
+Information on the next round and the application deadline will follow here.

 “Religious affiliations are currently playing a role in many conflicts around the world”, says theologian and Cluster of Excellence speaker Prof. Dr. Michael Seewald.
 “However, formal affiliation to a religious community is declining in Western societies.
 There is a great need for knowledge about such somewhat contradictory phenomena.
 The second run of the training programme ‘Religious Journalism’ gives media professionals access to the expertise of our research network.
 Quality journalism is one of the cornerstones of a functioning democracy, since it helps the public discern religious dynamics, discuss religious conflicts, and focus on the power of religions to shape society.
 This is exactly what the training programme ‘Religious Journalism’ is about”.